pingcap/docs-tidb-operator/en/deploy-tidb-dm.md

 **Method #2**: To expose DM-master service, refer to [Access the DM cluster in Kubernetes](#access-the-dm-cluster-in-kubernetes) and use demctl to access the exposed DM-master service for operations.

 It is recommended to use Method 1 for migration.
-The following will take Method one as an example to introduce how to start a DM data migration task.
+The following takes Method one as an example to introduce how to start a DM data migration task.
 The difference between Method 2 is that the file location of `source.yaml` and `task.yaml` are different, and the configuration item of `master-addr` of dmctl needs to fill in the exposed DM-master service address.

 ### Get into the Pod